-1 Applicable to all APRA regulated entities in the AMP group.
+1 Applicable to all APRA regulated entities in the AMP group

 The PRC reviews the ongoing compliance, appropriateness and relevance of the AMP remuneration policy at least every two years.
-During the 2013 financial year the AMP remuneration policy was reviewed and updated in May 2013 to reflect APRA's introduction of SPS 510 Governance which applies to AMP's registrable superannuation entity licensees.
+The AMP remuneration policy was reviewed in November 2014 with minor updates made to clarify the approval processes of remuneration arrangements for specified individuals, which includes employees of AMP Bank.